The Tharu are an ethnic group indigenous to the Terai region of Nepal which includes Chitwan. Nearly 7% of Nepal's population are Tharu.

 - Walk or bicycle there independently

-: Nearly all travel agents in Sauraha, including hotels, offer half-day tours around Sauraha via a mini-van or jeep.
+Take a regular tour: Nearly all travel agents in Sauraha, including hotels, offer half-day tours around Sauraha via a mini-van or jeep.
 This will include a visit to the Tharu village, the elephant breeding center and some local artisans.
-Costs depend on the itinerary but are generally around 400 rupees.
+Costs depend on the itinerary but are generally around 400 rupees per person.
 Keep in mind the actually village visit is quite short.

-: this method has become increasingly popular in recent years.
-It's basically the same as the above tour but instead of motorized transport you'll be on an ox drawn cart.
+Take an ox or pony cart tour: this method has become increasingly popular in recent years.
+It's basically the same as the above tour but instead of motorized transport you'll be on an ox drawn cart or pony cart.
 It's a fun and eco friendly way to get around Sauraha and visit the Tharu village.
-Prices start at about the same rate of 400 rupees.
+Prices start at about the same rate of 1,200 for ax cart of 800 rupees for a pony cart.
 Larger groups are preferred but you can hire one privately.

 The village itself is comprised of several mud and reed huts.
 Domestic and farm animals roam around or are in enclosures.
 It's a basic place where people really do live and work.